alemart/encantar-js/docs/api/tracker.md

 `tracker.is(type: string): boolean`

 Checks if `this` tracker is of a certain `type`.
-This works as a convenient type-narrowing method for TypeScript users.
+This is a convenient type guard for TypeScript users.
+See also: [TrackerResult.of](./tracker-result.md#of).

 *Since:* 0.4.4